ryborg/state_updated/readme.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/kgn3400/state_updated) [![Validate% with hassfest](https://github.com/kgn3400/state_updated/workflows/Validate%20with%20hassfest/badge.svg)](https://github.com/kgn3400/state_updated/actions/workflows/hassfest.yaml)

-The state updated helper integration allows you to create binary sensors which monitor another entity's __state__ or __state_attributes__.
-It exposes the new and old value for the monitored entity and are cleared after the user defined time period has expired.
+The state updated helper integration allows you to create a binary sensors which monitor another entity's __state__ or __state_attributes__ and reports when changed.
+It exposes the new and old value for the monitored entity, which can be used in the text template.
+The binary sensor will be cleared after the user defined time period has expired.

 For installation instructions until the State updated helper is part of HACS, [see this guide](https://hacs.xyz/docs/faq/custom_repositories).